matthewduc/CS203-Computer-Architecture-Cache/README.md

   Taghreed Alanazi

 ## The goal of this project is to explore memory hierarchy design choices, with a focus on L1 cache design.
-Configured of Cache is as follows:
+## Configured Cache is as follows:
 ![Screen Shot 2022-07-12 at 2 40 02 PM](https://user-images.githubusercontent.com/57783476/178600191-fb64631c-d403-42e0-ba78-7e83b5d4f7ce.png)

 ## Analyzing a Data Cache Rate of Workloads: